Most of us can picture the “old” monasticism: monks, friars or nuns praying together by candlelight in their habits (robes).

 In 2004 a number of communities drawing on the monastic tradition gathered and developed some initial characteristics of new monasticism in the USA and diverse expressions of new monasticism began to pop up alongside older communities that had started before that time.

 Since that time, a diversity of new monastic communities have arisen, drawing on a variety of traditional monastic influences including Franciscan, Benedictine, Ignatian and Celtic influences.
 Some look more like an intentional Christian community, and others more like a parish church.
-What binds this movement is small groups of people who want to live together under a shared rule of life.
+What binds this movement is small groups of people who feel called to live together under a shared rule of life.

 Some of the main characteristics of new monasticism are: